Chaibot97/Movie_Forum/moviedb_backup/README.md

 Note:
 1. The plain sql file is compressed in a zip file in order to fit in 100mb github storage limit.
-2. The backup could be found at https://drive.google.com/file/d/1DOys5WJI-BcnhRcdVOHpOfGBUAHbRmyN/view